INDIRECT function in Excel

 1. For example, take a look at the INDIRECT function below.

-Indirect Function in Excel
+INDIRECT function in Excel

 Explanation: =INDIRECT(A1) reduces to =INDIRECT("D1").
 The INDIRECT function converts the text string "D1" into a valid cell reference.
 In other words, =INDIRECT("D1") reduces to =D1.